I am Marie Deline from Bong county, Liberia, and I used to sell petrol, but now I sell sand.

 Because of the BTCA, I gained self-confidence and made a plan so that I don’t have to depend on my husband alone.
 The best lesson I learned was how to be creative, to find new ways to pick up and start again when things get bad.
 The BTCA opened my eyes to what I could I do, and it showed me how to assess my competitors.
 I didn’t know that before.
 It taught me how to talk to my customers, and I have so much more confidence.

-With you support we can provide training, loans and mentorship to more aspiring entrepreneurs like Marie
+With your support we can empower more young women like Marie